Have you a new baby? First of all congratulations!!! We have some suggestions and tips for things to do with baby in Dublin.

 Claphandies have both baby massage & Baby Playlabs classes (developmental music and play classes suitable from birth to 3 years).

 The Little Gym have parent/child classes to promote early development and provide a strong foundation for your child’s critical first three years.
 The weekly classes will help your child achieve new milestones and prepare for more advanced challenges during each stage of growth

 Join a Mini Music class at Churchtown School of Music – for babies and young children aged 3 months to 5 years old.
 The 30-minute classes take place on Mondays and Saturdays in the Churchtown School of Music.
 Carefully designed to suit each of the age groups, these classes are fun and accessible with foot-tapping, memorable tunes!

-Stop by a Play Centre
+Stop by a Play Centre in Dublin

 Visit a Museum